jvalue/ods/pipeline/README.md

 ## Running end-to-end tests

-* For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up pipeline pipeline-it`.
+* For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up pipeline-it`.

+* To analyze the logs of the service under test we recommend using lazydocker.
+Alternatively, you can attach manually to the pipeline container using the docker cli.

 * After running integration tests dependant services (e.g. rabbit-mq) keep running.
 In order to stop all services and return to a clean, initial state run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml down`.